Salish Sea Communities Fight Back against Fossil Fuels

 Unfortunately, the Board ruled in favor of Skagit County and Tesoro, but it did so in an unprecedented way.
 In a normal case, the Board would hear from experts, weigh the evidence, and make independent legal conclusions about the adequacy of the County’s environmental review.
 But instead, the Board simply decided that our clients could not challenge the adequacy of the environmental review at all because they didn’t challenge Tesoro’s first permit.

 This ruling from the Board was highly unusual.
-There is no statute, administrative rule, or court decision supporting the Board’s ruling.
+There is no statute, administrative rule, or court decision supporting the Board’s ruling that advocates must challenge the first permit issued for a project.
 In effect, the Board announced a new rule of law and then applied it retroactively to keep our clients out of the courtroom.

-Crag is proud to represent local communities and organizations in their work to protect the natural resources of the Salish Sea and to ensure that they have a meaningful voice in decisions that impact their futures.
-We are working with Stand.earth, RE Sources for Sustainable Communities, Friends of the San Juans, Evergreen Islands, Friends of the Earth, and the Sierra Club to protect the San Juans for local people, businesses, and a healthy marine environment.
+We worked with Stand.earth, RE Sources for Sustainable Communities, Friends of the San Juans, Evergreen Islands, Friends of the Earth, and the Sierra Club to protect the San Juans for local people, businesses, and a healthy marine environment.
 See what they have to say: https://www.facebook.com/standearth/videos/10155690411749221/